 Sedation dentistry has helped several patients overcome anxieties about dental procedures that stand in the way of ideal oral health.

 Please contact our practice to schedule a consultation, learn more about sedation dentistry, and find out which sedation dentistry method may be right for you.

-Request your free Invisalign consultation at our Charlotte office now!
+Request your free Invisalign Charlotte consultation at our uptown dentist offices in Charlotte NC now!